Loess Hills Iowa, USA Travel Guide

 A loose-meat sandwich, similar to a Sloppy Joe but without the sauce.
 It is seasoned, finely ground beef served on a bun, often with mustard and pickles.

-More prominent in eastern Iowa, but you might find this in some places in the Loess Hills.
+More prominent in eastern Iowa, but you might find this in a few spots in the Loess Hills.

-If visiting during summer (July-August), Iowa sweet corn is a staple, renowned for its sweetness and freshness.
+If visiting during summer (July-August), Iowa sweet corn is a main part, renowned for its sweetness and freshness.

 Seek stands by the side of the road or farmers' markets for this seasonal delight.